 Guide: Due to the unpredictable climate and changing & challenging terrains in the Hampta Pass trek, you ‘will’ need an experienced guide and a group of people.
 Therefore, even if you are repeating this hike, go with a professional operator, regularly taking it up.

 Best Season: June-October.
 Due to the high altitudes, the climate is cool throughout the year.
 Besides snow & below zero-degree temperature, erratic weather is also an issue.
 Summers witness the least amount of snow possible at that height, enhancing the possibility of treks in those terrains.

-Physical Preparation: Any fit person aging over 14 years can take Hampta Pass trek.
+Physical Preparation: Any fit person aging over 14 years can take the Hampta Pass trek.
 But you need to prepare.
 With lesser oxygen at heights, your heart needs to work almost double to keep you going.
-Add to it 10-12 Kg backpack on sharp inclines up & down and rivers too.
-Therefore, before heading for any high altitude, you need to build your stamina, legs & back strength, flexibility and balance over minimum a month.
+Add to it a 10-12 Kg backpack on sharp inclines up & down and rivers too.
+Therefore, before heading for any high altitude, you need to build your stamina, legs & back strength, flexibility, and balance over a minimum of a month.

 You should be able to walk with the 10-12 Kg backpack for 6-7 hours a day.
 For flexibility & preventing soreness of muscles & joints, routinely practice enough stretching & shoulder exercises.

 Food: The food served on the trek is North Indian.
 Breakfasts & dinners are heavy and lunch light.
 You take meals early.
 Try getting used to this kind of meals cycle for a month to adjust your body.